StBogdan/CTCI_python/README.md

 ![Example tree](bonus/graphs.png)

 This requires graphviz to be installed locally and the extension added to VS Code.
-The one used in the screenshot can be found [here](https://marketplace.visualstudio.com/items?itemName=tintinweb.graphviz-interactive-preview)
+The one used in the screenshot above can be found [here](https://marketplace.visualstudio.com/items?itemName=tintinweb.graphviz-interactive-preview).